kubfly/flylog-sdk-js/README.md

-# flylog-sdk-js
+# FlyLog SDK for JavaScript
-FlyLog SDK for JavaScript
+Provides JavaScript API for application development with FlyLog framework.